Channelkeeper is actively engaged in the fight to protect coastal waters

 - Joining a lawsuit with other environmental groups challenging the state waivers granted by the State Fire Marshal.

-In December of 2025, the California State Fire Marshal granted Sable Offshore a waiver to operate the pipeline without effective protection against corrosion.
+In December of 2024, the Office of the State Fire Marshal (OSFM) granted Sable Offshore a waiver to operate the onshore pipeline without effective protection against corrosion.
 In doing so, the agency helped advance Sable’s efforts to reactivate oil production in the Santa Ynez Unit, which threatens the precious ecosystems of the Santa Barbara Channel and the surrounding communities.

-Channelkeeper recently joined the Environmental Defense Center, Sierra Club, Get Oil Out!, and the Santa Barbara County Action Network in filing a lawsuit challenging state waivers granted to Sable Offshore.
+In April 2025, Channelkeeper joined the Environmental Defense Center, Sierra Club, Get Oil Out!, and the Santa Barbara County Action Network in filing a lawsuit challenging state waivers granted to Sable Offshore.
 The waivers further the company’s plan to restart the same defective onshore oil pipeline that ruptured near Refugio Beach in 2015 and caused one of the worst oil spills in California history.

 Environmental Defense Center is representing Channelkeeper and the other groups in this lawsuit.